Citroën CX: CX in North America

 PSA Peugeot Citroën had initially engineered the CX models to meet then current US regulations.
 One specific circumstance led to Citroën’s permanent withdrawal from the US market at the end of 1973, the January 1, 1974 US regulation wording related to 5 mph bumpers being drafted in such a way that height adjustable suspension was de facto illegal for passenger vehicles.
 The 1974 Citroëns actually built for the U.S. market could not be supplied to Americans due to the effective date of the bumper regulation.

 More specifically, the newly updated US regulations (FMVSS No. 215) mandated 5 mph bumpers at both ends of passenger vehicles, with the bumper height to be standardized and maintained at a constant height for the 1974 model years - with no distinction for operating ride height, as there was in later EU legislation, since Citroëns are common automobiles in Europe.
 The height-adjustable suspension was integral to the CX design.
-Even the Mercedes-Benz Congressional lobby had no impact on this mandate, and they had to disable the height adjustment feature for the US-bound W116 S-Class saloons and S123 estates.
+Even the Mercedes-Benz Congressional lobby had no impact on this mandate, and they had to disable the height adjustment feature for the US-bound W116 S-Class sedans and S123 estates.
 In 1981, the standardised bumper height and 5 mph bumper requirements failed Cost–benefit analysis and were rescinded.

 In addition, the situation for Citroën in the North American market was worsened by Citroën’s corporate financial situation and the cost of U.S. and Canadian design legislation.

 People with Diplomatic immunity are not subject to lawsuit or prosecution under the host country's laws, so diplomats in the U.S. still had access to the CX.
 So did foreign tourists under the personal use exemption, bringing in the CX for temporary use.